Git Fresh

 Git Fresh (formerly known as DeepSide) is an American R&B and hip hop group based in Miami, Florida.
 They are currently signed to Island Def Jam.
-The group was initially composed of Rude Boi, Pretty Sly, Penny, & Mike Ezay.
+The group was initially composed of Rude Boi, Pretty Sly, Penny, and Mike Ezay.

 History

 Early years: DeepSide

-The group started out and formed when all the band members were in their teenage years, singing at talent shows and parties around the city.
+The group started out and formed when all the members were in their teenage years, singing at talent shows and parties around the city.
 With the exception of Pretty Sly, who went to school in Miami, they all went to Dillard Performing Arts School.
 Rude Boi met Sly at a local talent show in Miami and introduced him to Mike and Penny.
 There was an immediate chemistry between the guys and they officially formed the group, DeepSide.
 Formerly signed to Jive Records, the group known as DeepSide changed their name after splitting from the label, and all old ties.

 Git Fresh

 The group changed their name from DeepSide to Git Fresh in 2008.
-They also have changed record labels from Jive Records to Def Jam.
-Unfortunately, the singers, Brent "Penny" Pendergast & Mike "Ezay" Espinosa, have reportedly left the group.
-As of 2012, it is uncertain if the two remaining members will continue as a group.
+They also changed record labels from Jive to Def Jam.
+Singers Brent "Penny" Pendergast and Mike "Ezay" Espinosa later reportedly left the group.
+As of 2012, it was uncertain if the two remaining members would continue as a group.